 “With everything that was going on, both in the United States and around the world, seeing what my colleagues were doing, the conversations they were having, and the way people were reaching out to me to say, ‘Kizzy, what can we do as an organization about this?
 What can I do?
 How can I contribute to help make this situation better, and to make society better?’
 That really meant a lot to me.”

-Kizzy continued: “Later, seeing how our CEO Alex Gorsky and the executive committee were actually taking action and putting plans in place, I felt like I was seeing Our Credo in action in real time.
+Kizzy continued: “Later, seeing how our former CEO Alex Gorsky and the executive committee were actually taking action and putting plans in place, I felt like I was seeing Our Credo in action in real time.
 The organization stepped up to say, ‘We’re going to do what Johnson & Johnson does best.
 And we recognize that we don’t have all the answers’—because, there’s still a ton of work that needs to be done around racial injustice in society.
 But overall, I think that was one of the most poignant and meaningful experiences I’ve had with the company so far.”

 Two Degrees of Diversity in Data Science

 Today, as Head of HR, Enterprise Data Science at Johnson & Johnson, Kizzy sees the concept of “diversity” being applied in the context of data science in at least two ways.

 The first?
 “We’re doing everything we can to promote greater diversity in STEM careers.
 An example of that—and one that I’m particularly proud of as an alum of Howard University—are the partnerships we’re seeking to develop and strengthen, not only with Howard but with other historically black colleges and universities, too.
 While we already had some partnerships with these and other schools in place, what we’re doing now is going even deeper.
 We’re focusing our efforts to encourage diversity in STEM career paths, and we want to tap into the amazing potential there.”